 |

-| Pluma
+Pluma

 Pictures, Inc. Board of Directors |

-Dr. Erlinda Grey
+Dr. Erlinda Eustaquio Grey is

 a physician who heads her own medical clinic.
 Dr. Grey and